sodadata/docs/soda-cl/metrics-and-checks.md

 ---
 layout: default
-title: Metrics and checks
+title: SodaCL metrics and checks
 description: SodaCL uses metrics in checks for data quality in one or more datasets.
 parent: Soda CL
 redirect_from:
 - /soda-cl/metrics-thresholds.html
 ---

-# Metrics and checks
+# SodaCL metrics and checks
 <!--Linked to UI, access Shlink; though actually linked in CLI error message-->
 *Last modified on {% last_modified_at %}*